emkinter/macos_security_cnssi/README.md

 ## 1. Take CNSSi pdf to excel
 Locate the CNSSI 1253 reference document.
 It can be found [here] {https://www.dcsa.mil/portals/91/documents/ctp/nao/CNSSI_No1253.pdf}.

+* This is not always the lastest version available.*

 ## 2. Create table to CIA High Med Low